One of the next waves of technological evolution is around content marketing automation and AI

 Some content marketing automation examples

-This year’s Wimbledon showcased how AI is being integrated into content creation thanks to their work with IBM Watson.
+2018’s Wimbledon Championship showcased how AI is being integrated into content creation thanks to their work with IBM Watson.

 With the fragmented nature of media, Wimbledon realised ‘appointment viewing’ is in decline – and as a result users are looking to other devices to snack on coverage.
-IBM Watson helped Wimbledon condense longer matches into key moments, focusing on emotion, movement and crowd noise to determine what to service users in more short-focus environments.
-These would have previously been selected manually by editors.
+IBM Watson helped Wimbledon condense longer matches into key moments, focusing on emotion, movement and crowd noise by determining what mattered to service users in more short-focus environments.
+These moments would have previously been selected manually by editors.

 AI’s personalisation abilities can also help brands to improve their customer service and develop their brand image.
 Nuance’s ‘Nina’ software can engage in natural conversations via voice or text across any digital channel.
 This includes the sophisticated ability to understand complex questions and personalise responses.